 Behavior change is hard.
 Technology has the power to make it easier and more successful long term.
 To get people over the finish line, there are a few essential cybersecurity measures:

-- Get some honest self-reporting: Ask people about their behaviours in a way that encourages transparency
+- Get some honest self-reporting: Ask people about their behaviors in a way that encourages transparency

 - Set them a cybersecurity goals: By telling them exactly what they should achieve, people are clear on what they need to do.